 (b) a defined territory;

-Is Taiwan a country or not?
-Here’s the information to help you decide.
+So, is Taiwan a country or not?
+Here is the information to help you decide.